 History academic minor programs should be planned in consultation with an Undergraduate Advisor, with particular attention to how you can link your courses together chronologically, topically, and geographically, while maintaining the flexibility to take advantage of the diverse spectrum of courses offered by the History Department.

-The minor requires a total of six history classes, three of which must be at the 300 level or higher.
-The remaining three courses can be at the 200 level or above.
+The minor requires a total of six history courses.
+A maximum of one course can be at the 100 level, and at least three courses must be at the 300 level or above.
+Please note that only History 101, 102, 103, 104, and 105 may count toward the minor as one of the lower level courses.
+First year seminars (History 195, 196, 197) may not count toward the history minor.
 Four out of six courses must be taken at the University of Michigan in Ann Arbor or count as in-residence credit (i.e. credit accepted as equivalent from a CGIS sponsored program abroad).
 In addition, you must take at least one course in two of the following world regions:

 - United States and Canada